MikiBoiko/diary/README.md

 # diary
-app designed to keep my memories in a single place and accessible other than my brain.
+app designed to keep my memories in an accessible place other than my brain.

 ## stack (Node.js App)
 - (front-end): React + Electron